Efficient Exploration of Chemical Kinetics: Introduction

 On-lattice \gls{kmc} adopts a predefined lattice and a fixed catalog of allowed processes \cite{andersenPracticalGuideSurface2019,battaileKineticMonteCarlo2008}.
 Practitioners precompute or fit the energy barriers and rate constants for these processes to various local chemical environments.
 During a simulation, events are drawn stochastically from this lookup table with probabilities determined by \gls{htst} rates, and the occupation numbers (or site identities) are updated accordingly.
 The system time advances via an exponential clock: if \(N\) events are available with rates \(k_1, k_2, \ldots, k_N\), the time to the next event is \(\Delta t = -\ln(\xi) / \sum_i k_i\), where \(\xi\) is a uniform random number.
 This approach delivers exceptional speed for crystalline diffusion and lattice-respecting reactions, yet it omits events that a prior catalog fails to include.

 In contrast, off-lattice methods like \gls{akmc} \cite{henkelmanLongTimeScale2001,el-mellouhiKineticActivationrelaxationTechnique2008,trochetOffLatticeKineticMonte2020} lift the fixed lattice and process table constraints and treat states in continuous space.
 The rate catalog and kinetic network grow on the fly: from the current minimum, the method performs single-ended saddle searches to uncover escape routes, evaluates rates via \gls{htst}, and assembles a local event table.
 We then proceed as in on-lattice KMC, select an event, advance time with an exponential clock, and resume discovery from the new minimum.
 This adaptive loop replaces a fixed move set with active discovery and suits defects, amorphous phases, and surface reconstructions without prior assumptions \cite{henkelmanLongTimescaleSimulationsChallenges2018}.
-The general concept is that a system which is not plagued by a series of low barrier events will be amenable to such a treatment.
-Since the rate is inverse proportional to the barrier height, liquids for instance, cannot be treated, but clusters can.
+The general utility of this method relies on the landscape topology.
+Systems characterized by high disorder, such as bulk liquids, possess a landscape dense with shallow minima and low barriers.
+In such regimes, the algorithm tends to trap itself within a superbasin, expending resources to catalog negligible diffusive events rather than describing meaningful phase transitions.
+Consequently, while clusters and crystalline defects remain tractable, bulk liquids often require different approaches to avoid this combinatorial explosion of states.
 The cost of discovering pathways in this framework must then be faster than the time taken to traverse the landscape using dynamical methods.
 The off lattice method is primraily of importance for in principle being free from the bias of having to select events.

+We must acknowledge, however, that identifying the saddle point is a necessary but not sufficient condition for describing the full dynamics.
+Recrossing events, variational effects, and anharmonicity all contribute to the transmission coefficient.
+Yet, without an efficient method to locate these saddle points in the first place, the higher-order corrections cannot even be attempted.

+A significant advantage of this network representation lies in sensitivity analysis; in large reaction networks, the macroscopic evolution often exhibits sensitivity to only a small subset of critical rates, rendering errors in non-rate-limiting steps inconsequential.

 From this chain of reasoning then, faster identification of transition states with fewer evaluations of a high-accuracy solver on the \gls{pes} unlocks reaction networks and, with them, practical control over chemical change, feeding into the goal of accurate in-silico control of materials.